 Although the Funds generally will not invest for short-term trading purposes, portfolio securities may be sold without regard to the length of time they have been held when, in the opinion of the Adviser, investment considerations warrant such action.
 Each Fund's portfolio turnover rate is a measure of the Fund's portfolio activity, and is calculated by dividing the lesser of purchases or sales of securities by the average value of the portfolio securities held during the period.
 A high rate of portfolio turnover (100% or more) generally leads to higher transaction costs and may result in a greater number of taxable transactions.
-The Large Cap Fund's portfolio turnover rate was 58% for the fiscal year ended October 31, 2018, and 50% for the fiscal year ended October 31, 2019.
-The Small Cap Fund's portfolio turnover rate was 78% for the fiscal year ended October 31, 2019.
-The ESG Predecessor Fund's portfolio turnover rate was 60% for the fiscal year ended October 31, 2019.
+The Large Cap Fund's portfolio turnover rate was 50% for the fiscal year ended October 31, 2019, and 57% for the fiscal year ended October 31, 2020.
+The ESG Small Cap Fund's portfolio turnover rate was 50% for the fiscal year ended October 31, 2019, and 88% for the fiscal year ended October 31, 2020.
+The ESG Fund's portfolio turnover rate was 60% for the fiscal year ended October 31, 2019, and 67% for the fiscal year ended October 31, 2020.